 They had a very basic knowledge of the English language; in general they spoke only Russian to us.
 Very strange as they had this as a profession, and most guests were Western.
 Sometimes a lone, drunken Russian came around, but they were scarce.
 The Mongolians were not there in the restaurant, they were in the compartments with their noodle boxes.”

 Are there train journeys in this world more exciting and even more spectacular than the ones mentioned here?
 Certainly, and I intend to seek them out.
 I love travelling by train.

-I am still counting, but I have travelled by trains in 14 European countries (Norway, Sweden, Denmark, England, Germany, Poland, Netherlands, Belgium, Czech Republic, Slovakia, Hungary, Austria, Switzerland, France, and Italy), 6 countries in Asia (Japan, Taiwan, China, Mongolia, Russia and Myanmar), 1 in Africa (Egypt) 1 in North America (Canada) and 3 in South America (Bolivia, Chile, and Peru).
+I am still counting, but I have travelled by trains in 14 European countries (Norway, Sweden, Denmark, United Kingdom, Germany, Poland, Netherlands, Belgium, Czech Republic, Slovakia, Hungary, Austria, Switzerland, France, and Italy), 6 countries in Asia (Japan, Taiwan, China, Mongolia, Russia and Myanmar), 1 in Africa (Egypt), 1 in North America (Canada) and 3 in South America (Bolivia, Chile, and Peru).
 (Addition after this article was first published: North Korea)

 Browsing this blog will give you insights into a number of these trips.
 Let me hint on three runner-ups to being included in the selection of train journeys:

 - La Paz to Calama (Bolivia, Chile), through the world’s driest desert and past an amazing salt lake.
 Read.

 - Mandalay to Nawngpeng (Myanmar), on a very slow train into the hills in lush vegetation, and across the fantastic 100m high, 100yrs old Gokteik steel viaduct.
 Read.